 Asian / Pacific Island Nursing Journal is an Open Access publication; all articles are freely available online immediately upon publication.
 All articles are rigorously peer-reviewed, and brought to publication as rapidly as possible.
 Production costs are covered by Article Processing Charges paid by the author, institution, or funder upon acceptance of the manuscript (see below, Article Processing Charge).
 There is no charge for submitting a paper to Asian / Pacific Island Nursing Journal.
 For more information, please see Asian / Pacific Island Nursing Journal Aims and Scope page.

 Following a preliminary evaluation to eliminate submissions unsuitable for Asian / Pacific Island Nursing Journal, all papers are sent out for review.
 To help the Editor, please include a cover letter indicating why you think the paper suitable for publication.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Asian / Pacific Island Nursing Journal utilizes a double-blind peer-review process.
+Asian / Pacific Island Nursing Journal utilizes an anonymous double-blind peer-review process.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.

 It is the authors responsibility to obtain permission from copyright holders for reproducing illustrations, tables, figures, or lengthy quotations.
 This includes copyright of the author's own material.
 Papers without correct permissions will not be published.